Categorical absorptions of singularities and degenerations: Adherence and categorical absorption of singularities

 is equal to~$\pi_*(\tcP)$ and absorbs singularities of~$\cT$, and the functor~$\pi_*$ induces equivalences

 \item The functor~$\pi_*$ is a crepant categorical contraction. \end{enumerate} \end{theorem}

-\begin{proof} \ref{item:tcc} By Lemma~\ref{lem:kronecker-recogn} the subcategory~$\tcP_i \subset \tcT$ is equivalent to~{$\cKr_{p+1}$} and admissible.
-To check that the subcategories~$\tcP_1, \dots, \tcP_r \subset \tcT$ are semiorthogonal it is enough to note that the generating sets of these subcategories are semiorthogonal:
+\begin{proof} \ref{item:tcc}~ By Lemma~\ref{lem:kronecker-recogn} the subcategory~$\tcP_i \subset \tcT$ is equivalent to~{$\cKr_{p+1}$} and admissible.
+To check that the subcategories~$\tcP_1, \dots, \tcP_r \subset \tcT$ are semiorthogonal, it is enough to note that the generating sets of these subcategories are semiorthogonal; \textit{i.e.}, for all~$i > j$ we have

 Indeed, the first holds for~$i > j$ since the collection~$\cE_1, \dots, \cE_r$ is exceptional, the second holds for~$i \ne j$ {by~\eqref{eq:dim-ext-ce-ck}}, the third {follows from the second and Serre duality since}~$\rK_i$ is spherical, and the last holds for all~$i \ne j$ since the spherical objects are assumed to be orthogonal.
 Since each~$\tcP_i$ is admissible in~$\tcT$, the subcategory~$\tcP$ is admissible as well.